Top Mississippi River Cruises Offered by American Cruise Lines (UPDATED 2026)

 On a clear day, you can see seven states from Clingmans Dome — Tennessee, North Carolina, South Carolina, Virginia, Georgia, Kentucky and Alabama.

-9. Complete Mississippi River Experience (22 Nights)
+9. Complete Mississippi River Cruise (22 Nights)

 This epic 23-day exploration of America begins in New Orleans and traverses the entire length of the Mississippi River stopping at all the most iconic ports in the region.